Thank you for reading our post, please rate this article at the end.

 If you have doubts about your actions, I recommend seeking professional help.
 It is an additional expense, but safety should be your priority.

-You should be ashamed of admitting defeat and consulting a professional.
+You should be ashamed of admitting defeat and seeking professional help.
 In my case, I would doubtlessly choose to be helped over pretending to know what I am doing.

 How can a fifth-wheel trailer be attached to a fifth-wheel hitch?

 Attaching a fifth-wheel trailer and a fifth-wheel hitch is not very complicated.
-It is simple, and you will agree with me after you read this.
-First, you have to identify which is the kingpin.
+It’s simple, and you’ll agree with me after reading this.
+First, you have to identify the kingpin.
 A kingpin makes their connection.

 The kingpin will hold your fifth-wheel trailer and fifth-wheel hitch together.
 On top of the fifth wheel hitch, it should be set and locked facing downward.
-It should have a secured position but still be flexible to adapt when you drive at corners.
+It should have a secure position but still be flexible enough to adapt when driving around corners.

 If you have successfully locked the kingpin into position, you are ready to tow your trailer.
 You have now acquired a safer towing capability.